google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/app-install-banners/events.md

 {% include "web/_shared/contributors/mattgaunt.html" %}
 {% include "web/_shared/contributors/paulkinlan.html" %}

-Chrome provides an easy mechanism to determine how the user responded to the app install banner and even cancel or defer it until a more convenient time.
+Chrome provides an easy mechanism to determine how a user responds to the app install banner and even cancel or defer it until a more convenient time.

 ## Did a user install the app?